-Political and military events, including in North Korea, Venezuela, Iran, Syria, and other areas of the Middle East, and nationalist unrest in Europe and South America, also could cause market disruptions.
+Political and military events, including in Ukraine, North Korea, Russia, Venezuela, Iran, Syria, and other areas of the Middle East, and nationalist unrest in Europe and South America, also could cause market disruptions.

 In addition, there is a risk that the prices of goods and services in the United States and many foreign economies may decline over time, known as deflation.
 Deflation may have an adverse effect on stock prices and creditworthiness and may make defaults on debt more likely.
 If a country's economy slips into a deflationary pattern, it could last for a prolonged period and may be difficult to reverse.
+Further, there is a risk that the present value of assets or income from investments will be less in the future, known as inflation.
+Inflation rates may change frequently and drastically as a result of various factors, including unexpected shifts in the domestic or global economy, and a fund's investments may be affected, which may reduce a fund's performance.
+Further, inflation may lead to the rise in interest rates, which may negatively affect the value of debt instruments held by the fund, resulting in a negative impact on a fund's performance.
+Generally, securities issued in emerging markets are subject to a greater risk of inflationary or deflationary forces, and more developed markets are better able to use monetary policy to normalize markets.